-Unlike some of the more rough and tumble regions of South East Asia, backpackingΒ Singapore offers a great introduction to the region, perfect for a first time visitor to Asia, and luckily with a bit of planning it’s possible to enjoyΒ Singapore on a backpackers budget.
+Unlike some of the more rough and tumble regions of South East Asia, backpacking Singapore offers a great introduction to the region, perfect for a first time visitor to Asia, and luckily with a bit of planning it’s possible to enjoy Singapore on a backpackers budget.

-Pin Me π
+Pin Me 😉

-Use Public Transport.
-Get a EZ- Link card for the MRT which will save you money rather than paying for each individual trip about ($2) but don’t buy the Singapore Tourist Card unless you use the MRT 5 β 6 times a day you won’t get your money’s worth.
+Use Public Transport – Get a EZ- Link card for the MRT which will save you money rather than paying for each individual trip about ($2) but don’t buy the Singapore Tourist Card unless you use the MRT 5 – 6 times a day you won’t get your money’s worth.

 Don’t be afraid to drink the tap water.
 Unlike the rest of South East Asia the tap water in Singapore is safe to drink and filling up a bottle before you head out to sightsee will save you money as it can cost $3 to buy a bottle of mineral water.

-Leave your boozy nights out for Thailand or Bali.Β Drinking in Singapore is expensive β on par with Australia expensive!
+Leave your boozy nights out for Thailand or Bali.
+Drinking in Singapore is expensive – on par with Australia expensive!
 No 50 cent beers or Khao San Road here!
 If you really want a drink while backpacking Singapore then the food courts or hawker centers are your best bet for a beer around $6 or look out for happy hour promotions or drink at the hostel.
 Wednesdays and Thursdays are usually Ladies Nights in Singapore so you can try to get free entry and drinks so if you a girl backpacking Singapore those are the best nights to do out on a budget.

 Don’t get fined – there seem to be a lot more rules in Singapore than in the rest of Southeast Asia and getting a fine will really dent your backpacking budget.
 The number one reason to get fined in Singapore is for not using marked crosswalks.
 You can also get fine for eating and drinking on public transport, riding a bike on pedestrian-only paths and not wearing a seatbelt.

 Stay in Backpacker Hostels.
-In the rest of South East Asia private rooms are affordable but in Singapore staying in a hostel is the best option to save money on accommodation when backpacking Singapore as hotels can be really expensive.
-There are plenty of modern, clean backpacker hostels in Singapore from about $20 – $25.Β I’ve visited Singapore 4 times now as its a good flight hub.
+It’s hard to find budget accommodation in Singapore.
+While in the rest of South East Asia private rooms are affordable, in Singapore staying in a backpacker hostel, a capsule hotel or a space pod is the best option to save money on accommodation as hotels can be really expensive.
+There are plenty of modern, clean backpacker hostels in Singapore for about $25 – $40.Â

 My favourite backpacker hostels in Singapore are:

-Sleepy Kiwi as the staff are really friendly and helpful and the atmosphere is really sociable.
+- Sleepy Kiwi as the staff are really friendly and helpful and the atmosphere is really sociable.
 The free breakfast was also yummy and there’s also a bar and cafe with a weekly open mic night.
-The hostel is in a cute restored shophouse in the interesting area of Kampong Glam nearΒ to the impressive mosque and the shops, food stalls and MRT in the Bugis area.
+The hostel is in a cute restored shophouse in the interesting area of Kampong Glam near to the impressive mosque and the shops, food stalls and MRT in the Bugis area.
 It’s also known as the Green Kiwi.

-5 Footway Inn have 5 really stylish and well equipped boutique backpacker hostels in great locations across Singapore including China Town, Bugis and my favourite 5 Footway Inn Boat Quay which has views over the river to Marina Bay.
+- 5 Footway Inn have 5 really stylish and well equipped boutique backpacker hostels in great locations across Singapore including China Town, Bugis and my favourite 5 Footway Inn Boat Quay which has views over the river to Marina Bay.

-The Inn Crowd Backpacker’s Hostel is a good value for money hostel close to Little India and the MRT stop there.
-They serve a Β free breakfast of toast and coffee and you can also do a fun free scooter tour of the city if you book it in advance.
+- The Inn Crowd Backpacker’s Hostel is a good value for money hostel close to Little India and the MRT stop there.
+They serve a free breakfast of toast and coffee and you can also do a fun free scooter tour of the city if you book it in advance.
 The dorms are clean and theres a sociable common area and the staff are always happy to help you out with information about the city.

-Also consider,Β Fisher BnBΒ it’sΒ consistentlyΒ one of the most popular and highly rated backpacker hostels in Singapore.
+- Also consider, Fisher BnB it’s consistently one of the most popular and highly rated backpacker hostels in Singapore.
 Fisher’s is located near to the 24 hour Mustafa Shopping Center and Lavender MRT Station.
 It’s a clean, modern, comfy and well run hostel.
 The layout of the dorms means the beds feel quite private and breakfast is also included.

 Free Things to do in Singapore

-Away from the shopping malls and expensive theme parks and attractions there are loads of budget friendly things to do while backpacking Singapore.Β If you did wantΒ to see a few attractions in Singapore like Universal Studios, Singapore Zoo and ride the world’s highest observation wheel the Singapore Flyer then consider buying an attractions pass to save money as these activities can really start to add up.
+Away from the shopping malls and expensive theme parks and attractions there are loads of budget friendly things to do while backpacking Singapore.
+If you did want to see a few attractions in Singapore like Universal Studios, Singapore Zoo and ride the world’s highest observation wheel the Singapore Flyer then consider buying an attractions pass to save money as these activities can really start to add up.

 Luckily there is a lot you can see and do in Singapore without spending anything.
-One of the joys of Singapore is the multiculturalism, with so many different cultures it can feel like you are in many countries in one day so use the MRT and your feet andΒ wander around and take in all the different areas – it hardly costs a thing.
+One of the joys of Singapore is the multiculturalism, with so many different cultures it can feel like you are in many countries in one day so use the MRT and your feet and wander around and take in all the different areas – it hardly costs a thing.

 Culture and Temples